codeforboston/cliff-effects/README.md

 We are working on:

-- *Benefits eligibility rules*: Converting rules into backend logic
+- *Benefit amount calculations*: Converting rules into backend logic
 - *Data visualization*: Experimenting with different ways of portraying "the cliff"
 - *Simplifying user experience*: Making the tool navigable by case workers